-System overview
+System Overview

 The UltraMatrix switch is designed with the latest in KVM switching technology.
 It has the capability and flexibility to configure to most keyboards, video monitors, mice, servers and computers.
-The modular design of the UltraMatrix makes the unit easy to install, expand, and maintain.
-The addition of an expansion card(s) and additional switches can increase the number of computers that can be accessed up to 1,000.
-The complete system consists of the UltraMatrix switch or switches if the system is expanded, one or more KVM stations, and the computers/servers that will be connected.
+The modular design of the UltraMatrix makes the Unit easy to install, expand, and maintain.
+The addition of an expansion card(s) and additional switches can increase the number of computers that can be connected and accessed to 1,000.